Topological quantum field theory structure on symplectic cohomology: Appendix 3: defined using a non-linear Hamiltonian

-\begin{corollary} Transversality and compactness can both be achieved for the moduli spaces of Floer solutions for non-linear Hamiltonians, after a generic $($non-contact type$)$ perturbation of a given $J$ of contact type at infinity $($Generic as in \ref{Theorem transversality via compactness trick}$)$. \end{corollary}
+\begin{corollary} Transversality and compactness can both be achieved for the moduli spaces of Floer solutions for non-linear Hamiltonians, after a generic $($non-contact type$)$ perturbation $J_{\infty}$ of a given $J$ of contact type at infinity, provided the perturbation decays to zero sufficiently fast as $R\to \infty$ (we require $|J_{\infty}-J|_{K_m\setminus K_{m-1}}\leq \delta_m$ for certain $\delta_m>0$ depending on $J,K_m$). \end{corollary}